 - English 4 years

 - Math (Algebra I or higher) 3 years

 - Natural/Physical Science 2 years

 - Social Studies 2 years

 - 1 extra year of English, Math or Science

 - 4 additional core courses from any area listed above and/or foreign language, philosophy, or comparative religion.

-- Division I athletes will be required to complete 10 of the core courses prior to their Senior year.
+- Division I athletes will be required to complete 10 of the core courses prior to their 7th semester (before Senior year).
 Seven of the 10 courses must be in combination of English, math, natural or physical sciences.